Proryanator/encoder-benchmark/README.md

   free to have more than 1 for your testing (although the benchmark would only run against one)
 - the tool does _not_ support multiple AMD GPU's for the benchmark tool, but you are able to still specify _-gpu_ with the permutor-cli tool
+- the tool does _not_ support multiple GPU's on Mac officially (although if may work if you tried)
 - for AV1 on Intel Arc, make sure the monitor plugged into the Arc GPU is your primary monitor, otherwise ffmpeg may not use/pickup the GPU